-Swansea in the Fifties – will be published at the end of September 2015 by Amberley Publishing and it has been a popular title ever since.
+Swansea in the Fifties – was published in September 2015 by Amberley Publishing and it has been a popular title ever since.

 The Fifties was a remarkable decade – it was the time when Swansea finally rebuilt itself after the destruction of the Blitz.
 In 1950 the town centre was still not much more than a collection of bomb sites.
 By 1959 the town centre had been re-constructed.
 The book charts that development.